Home

 Prof. Thomas Brox

-For each paper there will be one person, who performs a more detailed investigation of the research paper and its background, and who will give a presentation.
-The presentation is followed by a discussion with all participants about the merits, limitations, and perspectives of the respective paper.
+In this seminar we will have a mix of papers that are centered around world models and papers from the last ECCV conference.
+For each paper there will be one person, who performs a more detailed investigation of a research paper and its background and who will give a presentation.
+The presentation is followed by a discussion with all participants about the merits and limitations of the respective paper.
 You will learn to read and understand contemporary research papers, to give a good oral presentation, to ask questions, and to openly discuss a research problem.

 Seminar: